devantequick94/web-sprint-challenge-applied-javascript/README.md

 Demonstrate your understanding of this week's concepts by answering the following questions:

 1. What is the DOM?
+ANSWER: The Dom stands for Doucment Object Model and it is a structed representaion of HTML elements that are present in a webpage or web-app.
+In simpler terms it is (or represents) what the user sees on the screen.

 2. What is an event?
+ANSWER: An action that could be triggered as a result of the user action.

 3. What is an event listener?
+ANSWER: a callback function that listens for (or is called upon) the creation of am event object.

 4. Why would we convert a NodeList into an Array?
+ANSWER: To return data without mutating the original data.

 5. What is a component?
+ANSWER: A component is simply a function.